nu7hatch/no-logic-in-your-views-startechconf-2011/one/03_how_mvp.md

 !SLIDE with-title bullets incremental
 .notes And this insight, pushes us to more deductions.
-# What does web really need?
+# What does the web need?

 * Model
 * View